DigiBP/AS24TeamPulse/README.md

 ## Project Description

 As a Swiss health insurance company, we automate the process of receiving and processing pharmaceutical invoices.
 This includes extracting invoices from email attachments and checking various conditions for payment approval or rejection.
 Using a large language model, the customer receives a generated decision letter that completes the process.

 # AS-IS Process

 The current process is very time-consuming for the administrative assistant.
-For each invoice, he or she has to check if the patient is a customer, check if the drug has a valid GTIN number.
-And finally, they have to do a risk assessment based on a comparison with the official 'Spezialitätenliste', which doesn't currently have an API interface.
+For each invoice, he or she has to check if the patient is a customer and check if the drug has a valid GTIN number.
+And finally, they have to do a risk assessment based on a comparison with the official 'Spezialitätenliste,' which doesn't currently have an API interface.

 ## Roles

 Internal:
 - Employee: Administrative Assistant
 - Higher Authority: Financial Controller